Acceptable Usage Policy

 The internet is an essential way to discover, create and connect with people.
 Whether on a computer at school, a laptop/tablet at home, a games console or mobile phone, children and young people are increasingly accessing the internet whenever they can and wherever they are, it is now a major part of their life especially their social lives.

-At Lynn Grove we teach E-safety within our ICT curriculum and also have dedicated E-safety assemblies delivered by our CEOP Trained Professional.
+At Lynn Grove we teach E-safety within our PHSE curriculum and also have dedicated E-safety assemblies.
 We aim to educate our learners so that they understand the risks and can make sensible and informed choices online; allowing them to make most of the internet and stay safe whilst doing so.

-On this section of our website you can find the links to areas where you can find useful information about E-Safety.
+On this section of our website you can find suggestions about where to find useful information.
 Please use these to look at some of the ways you can support your children with using the internet and modern day communication.

 Child Exploitation and Online Protective Centre